StephenSHorton/StephenSHorton/README.md

 ### Hi there 👋

-My name is Stephen Horton.
-I'm a software engineer with [Agility Digital](https://www.linkedin.com/company/agility-digital/).
+My name is Stephen.
 I came from coding video games to building web applications and API's.
-I've used several technologies throughout my career.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/stephenshorton)!